North Shore House

 Having emigrated from Spain and Italy, the family gravitated to a design that celebrates traditional Mediterranean forms.
 Minimalist interiors with open floor plans connect to the outdoors and draw inspiration from coastal villas of Capri and Mallorca, while the roof and fenestration interpret a traditional arch form that echoes the rolling hillside along the north shore.

-These cultural influences and design principals guided the design team to create a series of connected spaces, joined by an undulating roof, and ultimately form a family home.
+These cultural influences and design principles guided the design team to create a series of connected spaces, joined by an undulating roof, and ultimately form a family home.